albertpul/mydigitalme/README.md

 * Digital Identity

-A private unique identifier for your self into the digital world, and many other private masked identifiers for other to access your data in a controlled and protected way
+A private unique identifier for your self into the digital world, and many other temporal public masked identifiers for other to access your data in a controlled and protected way

 * Data Marketplace